HetalManek/todo-app-angular/README.md

 Update Task: Users can edit existing tasks to modify task details or due dates.

-Delete Task: Users can delete tasks they no longer need.
+Delete Task: Users can delete tasks if they no longer need.

-Mark as Completed: Users can mark tasks as completed to indicate that the task is done.
+Mark as Completed: Users can mark tasks as completed if task is done.

 ## Code scaffolding